You are here -> Thought!

 Thought!
 V1.2 fixes a couple of minor bugs and introduces a check for updates.
 To perform an update simply overwrite the old files with the new ones.

 Thought!
 V2.1 fixes a couple more bugs and makes minor changes to make Thought! a bit more usable.
 To perform an update simply overwrite the old files with the new ones.
 An option is provided in 'Preferences' to check for updates on startup.
-Update: Downloads hit 6102 in December 2014, but still no bug reports or comments!
-Anyone interested?
+Update: Downloads hit 9501 in March 2015.

 Thought!
-V3.0 is ready for release but not yet available on the site.
-It incorporates an unlimited Undo/Redo facility for the Programmers Model and enables management of System and Local Subroutines.
+V3.0 incorporates an unlimited Undo/Redo facility for the Programmers Model and enables management of System and Local Subroutines.

 I may re-introducing an UNDO function for the General Model at some point.
 The original UNDO function disappeared when I removed the macro language in the first Java version.
 The majority of actions do have confirmation prompts (which are enabled and disabled in 'Preferences').